ourcodingclub/ourcodingclub.github.io/_posts/2000-01-02-data-manip-advanced.md

 out.boundaries <- filter_all(trees, any_vars(. < 328025), any_vars(. > 671200))
 ```

-The `any_vars()` part means that the value could be in any column. __ Here we are using `.` as a “placeholder” for the data frame: this is sometimes necessary as explained earlier.__
+The `any_vars()` part means that the value could be in any column. __Here we are using `.` as a “placeholder” for the data frame: this is often necessary with non-native `tidyverse` functions, as explained earlier.__

-To be honest, this is not the most readable code, and a more controlled approach would be the good old filter function.
+To be honest, in this case, this is not the most readable code, and a more controlled approach would be the good old filter function.
 However, this could be handy if, say, you are looking for a specific genetic sequence that could be in any of hundreds of columns in your data frame.

 ```r
 out.boundaries <- filter(trees, Easting < 328025 | Northing > 671200)